 Financial Aid does not cover courses in which a student earns credit through Credit by Examination.
-Credit by examinations count toward the maximum time frame component, but are excluded from the student's cumulative CGPA component and completion rate components.
+Credits by examinations count toward the Maximum Timeframe Component, but are excluded from the student's CGPA component and completion rate components.

 Appeal Process